Near-optimal pure state estimation with adaptive Fisher-symmetric measurements

-Figs.\thinspace(\ref{Figure2})(a) and (\ref{Figure2})(b) show log-log plots of the average of the Infidelities $\langle \bar I \rangle $ (colored dots) achieved by the first stage of the estimation procedure as a function of the dimension $d=4,8,16,32,64$ and the ensemble size $N=10^5,10^{5.5},10^6,10^{6.5},10^7$, respectively.
+Figures \ref{Figure2}(a) and \ref{Figure2}(b) show the average of the Infidelities $\langle \bar I \rangle $ (colored dots) achieved by the first stage of the estimation procedure as a function of dimension $d\in\{4,8,16,32,64\}$ and sample size $N\in\{10^5,10^{5.5},10^6,10^{6.5},10^7\}$, respectively.
 The error bars correspond to one standard deviation of $\langle \bar I \rangle $ over $\Omega$.
-This average infidelity is compared to the corresponding GMB (colored dashed lines) in the form $log(\bar I_{GM_1})=\log(2)+log(d-1)-log(N)$.
-Considering the functional dependence of this bound, Fig.\thinspace\ref{Figure2}(a) shows that the average infidelity has a higher slope than the GMB, indicating the presence of a multiplicative constant higher than 1 in the $\log(d-1)$ term.
-Fig.\thinspace\ref{Figure2}(b) indicates that the average infidelity has the same dependence on $N$, since the average infidelity is approximately parallel to the GMB $log(\bar I_{GM_1})$.
+This average infidelity is compared to the corresponding GMB $\bar I_{GM_1}$ (colored dashed lines).
+Taking into account the functional dependence of this bound, Fig.\thinspace\ref{Figure2}(a) indicates that the average infidelity has the same dependence on $N$, since the average infidelity is approximately parallel to the GMB.
 This also suggests the existence of an additive constant.
-The scenario is very different once the second stage has been implemented, which is exhibited in Figs.\thinspace(\ref{Figure3})(a) and (\ref{Figure3})(b).
-In both figures, the average infidelity is parallel and close to GMB $log(\bar I_{GM_2})=log(d-1)-log(N)$ lower bound for all inspected values of $N$ and $d$, which indicates that a small additive constant relates these functions.
-Furthermore, standard deviations are narrow, indicating that the average infidelity $\bar I(|\Psi_i\rangle)$ over $\Omega_i$ is typical, that is, all estimated states reach estimation infidelities close to the GMB.
-This observation does not apply to the highest dimensions ($d=32, 64$) when using the smallest sample sizes $(N=10^5, 10^{5.5})$.
+Figure\thinspace\ref{Figure2}(b) shows that the average infidelity has a higher slope than the GMB, indicating the presence of a multiplicative constant greater than 1.
+The scenario is very different once the second stage has been implemented, which is exhibited in Figs.\thinspace\ref{Figure3}(a) and \ref{Figure3}(b).
+In both figures, the average infidelity is parallel and close to the lower limit of GMB $\bar I_{GM_2}$, for all the inspected values of $N$ and $d$, indicating that a small additive constant relates these functions.
+Furthermore, the standard deviations are narrow, indicating that the average infidelity $\bar I(\Psi_i)$ over $\Omega$ is typical, that is, all estimated states reach estimation infidelities close to the GMB.
+This observation does not apply to the highest dimensions $d\in\{32, 64\}$ when using the smallest sample sizes $N\in\{10^5, 10^{5.5}\}$.
 In these cases, the average infidelity $\langle \bar I \rangle $ deviates from the GMB, and the error bars are larger.
-This occurs because the sample sizes at these dimensions are insufficient to provide an accurate initial estimate $|\tilde\Psi\rangle$, which is necessary for achieving the optimal performance of the FSM after adaptation.
-Simulations with another splitting of the sample size are provided in Appendix \ref{apendix6}.
+This occurs because the sample sizes at these dimensions are insufficient to provide an accurate initial estimate $|\tilde\Psi\rangle$, so the approximation error dominates in the second estimation.